odioski/FWCracker_v2/README.md

 	find / -name pyserial-ports -exec echo -e ":{}\n" >> $PATH \;

 That's the fastest way.
 You can also just fix your venv.
-Use python[VER] -m venv path/to/your/venv, cd to your venv and run all commands from there.
+Use python -m venv path/to/your/venv, cd to your venv, and run all commands from there.
 Or use the provided python and pip in your bin in the venv.

 Something like: